Ear Mites In Cats: 3 Major Causes And Symptoms

 Photo by Blue Bird from Pexels

-Are Ear Mites Contagious To Humans or Other Pets?
+Are Ear Mites Contagious to Humans or Other Pets?

-Yes, it is but only for other pets, not humans.
-Get some information from your veterinarian about precautions you can take to pet food & clean your home.
 Most vets suggest treating other pets in the family for mites regardless of whether they are not indicative.
 This will prevent the spread of the parasites and decrease the danger of reinfection.

 Cost of Treating Ear Mites in Cats